J3nF/StAnki/README.md

 ";
 ```

-- If you are using curved brackets within a cloze deletion, I consider it best practice to ad whitespaces around each bracket not belonging to the cloze deletion structure.
-Otherwise, two (e.g., Latex-syntac related) curved brackets without whitespaces could wrongly tell Anki there is a start/end of a cloze deletion:
+- If you are using curved brackets within a cloze deletion, I consider it best practice to add blank spaces around each bracket not belonging to the cloze deletion structure.
+Otherwise, two (e.g., LaTeX-syntax related) curved brackets without blank spaces could wrongly tell Anki there is a start/end of a cloze deletion:

 ```
 "You can print bold AND cursive text in latex via [$] {{c1::\textbf{ \textit{ } }  [/$]}}